 Community and organisation support

-SAPI has received widespread support for The Culzean Way proposal from many active travel & community organisations etc.
+SAPI has received support for The Culzean Way proposal from many active travel & community organisations and the general public.

-We have also presented our ambition to councillors, MSPs, MPs, community councils, some landowners - so far the concept has gone down well.
+We have also presented our ambition to councillors, MSPs, MPs, community councils, some landowners and have received widespread support.

 Active travel funding

-The Scottish Government budget for active travel projects is about £100 million annually.
+The Scottish Government sets budgets for such projects.
 Much of this budget is allocated to Transport Scotland's active travel delivery partners (Sustrans, Cycling Scotland, Paths for All and others) who work across Scotland to deliver projects that will get more people walking and cycling.
 They in turn distribute much of this funding to local authorities, community groups, third sector groups and others.

 The Ayrshire Roads Alliance (ARA), delivers shared council roads and transportation services to communities across South and East Ayrshire.
 This includes responsibility for footpaths and cycleways.